Look Younger With Blepharoplasty!

 Your doctor should provide you with instructions that will aid you in your recovery.
 He or she may prescribe pain medications that are either topical or should be taken orally.
 The doctor will also schedule a follow-up exam to ensure proper recovery is taking place.
 If, however, you are experiencing any alarming signs or symptoms, you should make a date to follow-up sooner than usual.

 As with any microsurgery, especially in an area as delicate as the eyes, you should naturally expect some irritation, bruising, swelling, and dryness.
 Since most swelling should discontinue after two weeks, you should refrain from wearing contact lenses and eye makeup in the meantime.
 You should also invest in a good pair of dark sunglasses in that time period to keep your eyes from being exposed to the wind and sun, both of which can be too harsh at that point in your recovery.

 Most blepharoplasty patients are able to return to work or school after a few days, but some may prefer to take a week off to heal.
 It is also recommended that you avoid any strenuous activities, such as exercise, within that same period, and possibly up to two weeks.

-Our team at Westside Face are leading purveyors of Santa Monica brow surgery and all other Santa Monica plastic surgery.
+Our team at Westside Face are leading purveyors of brow surgery and all other plastic surgeries in Los Angeles.
 If you have any concerns, be sure to discuss them with us during your initial consultation, and bring up any ongoing issues when you attend your follow-up appointments.